 The terrifying, chaotic escape from the luxury liner was straight out of a scene from "Titanic" for many of the 4,000-plus passengers and crew on the cruise ship, which ran aground off the Italian coast late Friday and flipped on its side with a 160-foot (50-meter) gash in its hull.
 At least three bodies had been recovered, and rescuers searching the wrecked ship for the missing found two survivors late Saturday in a cabin on the ship.
 They were in good condition, rescuers told the ANSA Italian news agency.
 Close to 40 remained unaccounted for.

 The Friday the 13th grounding of the Concordia was one of the most dramatic cruise ship accidents in recent memory.
-It immediately raised a host of questions: Why did it hit a reef so close to the the Tuscan island of Giglio?
+It immediately raised a host of questions: Why did it hit a reef so close to the Tuscan island of Giglio?
 Did a power failure cause the crew to lose control?
 Did the captain — under investigation on manslaughter allegations — steer it in the wrong direction on purpose?
-And why did crew members tell passengers they weren't in danger until the boast was listing perilously to the side?
+And why did crew members tell passengers they weren't in danger until the boat was listing perilously to the side?

 The delay made lifeboat rescue eventually impossible for some of the passengers, some of whom jumped into the sea while others waited to be plucked to safety by helicopters.
 Some boats had to be cut down with an axe.